The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Low-Complexity Bias in Models

 \subsection{GPT-3 Assigns Exponentially Higher Probability to Simpler Sequences}

-We now study the preference of GPT-3---a line of high-performance autoregressive text generators---for simpler sequences.
-The ability of language models to solve reasoning problems has recently been studied by \citet{zelikman2022star}, who develop an effective prompting framework, and \citet{d2022deep}, who develop transformers for predicting symbolic expressions directly from the sequence.
-To perform our own study, we need a well-defined, computable notion of complexity.
-We thus define a simple, non-Turing-complete language and measure Kolmogorov complexity with respect to this simple language.
-Namely, we generate integer sequences with binary expression trees.
-We then define the complexity of a sequence as the size of the smallest expression tree, measured as the number of internal nodes---or equivalently the number of operators in the expression represented by the tree---that generates that sequence.
-By using a small set of terms for the leaves and binary operators for the nodes, we can enumerate over all possible expression trees for small sizes at most $L$ and compute all sequences with complexities $0$ through $L$.
+We now study the preference of GPT-3---a line of autoregressive LLMs---for simpler sequences.
+The ability of language models to solve reasoning problems has recently been studied by \citet{zelikman2022star}, who develop a prompting framework, and \citet{d2022deep}, who develop transformers for predicting symbolic expressions directly from the sequence.
+To perform our own study, we consider binary expression trees on basic arithmetic operations on integers, a simplified non-Turing-complete model of the larger space of programs.
+These expression trees can be executed to produce a numerical sequence.
+Complexity is defined with respect to unique encodings of these trees, with the value being the length of the shortest code for a tree which produces a given sequence as output.
+While distinct, the Kolmogorov complexity can be upper bounded by this complexity plus an added constant to encode the language.
+By using a small set of terms for the leaves and binary operators for the nodes, we can enumerate over all possible expression trees for small sizes with depth at most $L=7$ and compute all sequences with $0$ through $L$.

-In our experiments, we use operations $+, \times,$ and $//$, where $//$ denotes integer division.
+In our experiments, we use operations $+, \times,$ and $//$ (integer division).
 For leaves, we use $2$ and $i$, where $i$ is the index within the sequence.
-For example, $(2+i)\times i$ could be implemented with a tree of size $2$ and would generate the sequence $a_i = 0, 3, 8, 15,...$ Using this setup, we can generate sequences of varying complexity, according to a well-defined metric, and quantify the preference of GPT-3 models for simpler sequences over more complex ones.
-We provide details on how we tokenize sequences and extract their probabilities in \cref{app:gpt3}.
+For example, $(2+i)\times i$ could be implemented with a tree of size $2$ and would generate the sequence $a_i = 0, 3, 8, 15,...$ Using this setup, we generate sequences of varying complexity, according to a well-defined metric, and quantify the preference of GPT-3 models for simpler sequences.
+We provide details on tokenizing sequences and extracting their probabilities in \cref{app:gpt3}.